Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 \subsection{Open loop mechanisms}

-\subsubsection{One DOF Helical Joint Mechanism}
+\subsubsection{One DOF helical joint mechanism}

 One DOF helical joint mechanism is a simple mechanism with two links connected by a helical joint.
 This is shown in Figure \ref{fig_8} (a).
 The Zebra crossing diagram of the mechanism is drawn as follows.
-The joint attached to the ground link is represented as a black patch (1).
-Then the link $\left(l_2\right)$ is represented as a white patch $\left(l_2\right)$.
-Since there are no joints attached to the link $\left(l_2\right)$, the fixed link $\left(l_1\right)$ is represented by a white patch $\left(l_1\right)$ below the black patch.
+The \textit{Rule 4} is applied which represents the fixed link.
+This is followed by \textit{Rule 1} and \textit{Rule 4}.
 This completes the Zebra crossing diagram and is shown in Figure \ref{fig_8} (b).

-From the Zebra Crossing diagram, the number of loops in the mechanism are calculated using the Equation \ref{equ_loop}.
+From the Zebra Crossing diagram, the number of loops (L) in the mechanism are calculated using the Equation \ref{equ_loop}.
 There is $1$ black patch and $2$ white patches in the zebra crossing diagram.
 Therefore,

 The number of loops in the mechanism is found to be $0$.
 Hence it is an open loop mechanism.
-Calculating the degrees of freedom from Equation \ref{equ_open_loop_dof},
+Calculating the degrees of freedom (M) from Equation \ref{equ_open_loop_dof},

-Therefore the mechanism has $1$ degree of freedom.
+Therefore, the mechanism has $1$ degree of freedom.
 The above steps can be followed to find the degrees of freedom in open loop mechanisms.